Greg Lopez: 2022

+2026

 In April 2025, Lopez announced his candidacy for Governor of the state of Colorado.
+Initially running as a Republican, Lopez announced he had left the GOP and was mounting an independent campaign for governor in January 2026.

 U.S. House of Representatives

 2024 special election

 Lopez was selected as the Republican nominee for the 2024 special election in Colorado's 4th congressional district caused by incumbent Ken Buck's resignation.
 He won the nomination in the sixth round of voting by a nomination committee, beating Logan County Commissioner Jerry Sonnenberg by a vote of 51 to 46.
 Much of Lopez's pitch to the committee voters was as a placeholder candidate.
 His selection as the nominee over Sonnenberg, a candidate running in the regular primary in the 4th district, was considered a boon to Lauren Boebert, who won that regular primary (after moving from the 3rd district); she was running for the full term but not in the special election, as she already enjoyed incumbent status.
 Lopez faced Democratic nominee Trisha Calvarese, Libertarian nominee Hannah Goodman, and Approval Voting nominee Frank Atwood, in the June 25 special general election, and expectedly won by a comfortable margin due to the district's strong Republican lean.